 It’s tempting to snap a photo while you’re in the Red-Light District, but don’t (Oops).
 Many of these girls are from Eastern Europe or Russia, and you risk getting accosted by her

 pimp “agent.”
 This happened to a member of our party—he had to open his iPhone and prove that he hadn’t taken a photo of a dominatrix before her “agent” would let any of us keep living.
-There was a lot of angry screaming in Dutch, and it’s not a very pleasant language in which to be yelled at.
+There was a lot of angry screaming in Dutch, and you should know that it’s not a very pleasant language in which to be yelled at.

 Amsterdam has some impressive museums.
 And a Van Gogh one, too.